ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 than x percentage of rows are missing data, I won't use that EEG.
 If less than that percentage are missing data, I'll fill in the missing data with the column's mean.
 I think using the mean makes most sense with continuous data that has such large dimensions.

+#### March 5th

+Dropped rows of data which had an EEG with at least 5% of its data missing.
+This ended up being 330 rows out of 106800 rows.
+The other EEGs with null values (723 in total) will have their null values replaced with the column median.
+I wrote the function to do that.
+I may have to edit it slightly when it's time to put everything together, but the function is written.

+I have more feature ideas and will get those added to that markdown.
+Next I plan to take in a few hundred sub EEGs of each type and get what would be an average EEG for each activity type.
+That way I have data that might be more representative of the data for that activity type.
+Looking at the comparison plots I did, there seems to be a some signficant differences between individual sub EEGs even within activity type.
+Once I've got the averages I can consider finding correlations for each sub EEG with each activity type average EEG and I can compare plots of the average EEGs to see if anything stands out.